-Four to 8 L of seawater were filtered on acid-cleaned polycarbonate membranes of 0.4 μm porosity (Nuclepore®, 47 or 90 mm diameter).
-Filter membranes were rinsed with Milli-Q grade water (18.2 M Ω cm; \leq 5 mL) to remove seasalt, dried at ambient temperature under a laminar flow hood and finally stored in clean petri slides until analysis in the home based laboratory.
+pled between the surface and 1500 m in order to cover a high vertical resolution in the mesopelagic layer (Table S1 in the Supplement).
+An amount of 4 to 8 L of seawater was filtered on acid-cleaned polycarbonate membranes of 0.4 μm porosity (Nuclepore[®], 47 or 90 mm diameter).
+Filter membranes were rinsed with Milli-Qgrade water (18.2 M Ω cm; ≤ 5 mL) to remove sea salt, dried at ambient temperature under a laminar flow hood, and finally stored in clean petri slides until analysis in the home-based laboratory.

-Filters were totally digested overnight with a concentrated tri-acid mixture (1.5 mL HCl / 1 mL HNO3 / 0.5 mL HF; all Merck suprapur grades) using clean Teflon vials (Savillex®) on a hot plate at 90°C. The acid solution was then evaporated at 110°C until near dryness and the residue dissolved in 13 mL 0.32M HNO3 (Merck; distilled Normapur).
-The solutions were transferred to polypropylene tubes (VWR) and analysed for Barium (Ba), Aluminium (Al) and other major and minor elements using an inductively coupled plasma-quadrupole mass spectrometer (ICP-QMS; X Series 2 Thermo Fisher) equipped with a collision cell technology (CCT).
+Filters were totally digested overnight with a concentrated tri-acid mixture $(1.5 \text{ mL HCl}/1 \text{ mL HNO}3/0.5 \text{ mL HF}$; all Merck Suprapur grades) using clean Teflon vials (Savillex[®]) on a hot plate at 90 °C. The acid solution was then evaporated at 110 °C until near dryness and the residue dissolved in 13 mL 0.32 M HNO3 (Merck; distilled Normapur).
+The solutions were transferred to polypropylene tubes (VWR) and analysed for barium (Ba), aluminium (Al), and other major and minor elements using an inductively coupled plasma quadrupole mass spectrometer (ICP-QMS; X Series 2 Thermo Fisher) equipped with a collision cell technology (CCT).
 We used a concentric quartz nebulizer (1 mL min-1) and nickel sample and skimmer cones.
-During the analyses, internal standards (Ru, In, Re and Bi) were added to samples in order to monitor and correct the instrumental drift and matrix-dependent sensitivity variations.
+During the analyses, internal standards (Ru, In, Re, and Bi) were added to samples in order to monitor and correct the instrumental drift and matrix-dependent sensitivity variations.

-134 Two multi-element artificial standard solutions were prepared for external calibration.
-The first contained major elements (Na, Mg, Al, Ca and Ti) and the second was prepared with minor elements (Sr, Ba, REEs, Th and U).

-136 Standards were prepared by dilution of the multi-element mixed standard stock solutions to span the expected range of sample concentrations, with concentrations in the standard curve spaced to cover potential sample variations.
+Two multi-element artificial standard solutions were prepared for external calibration.
+The first contained major elements (Na, Mg, Al, Ca, and Ti) and the second was prepared with minor elements (Sr, Ba, REEs, Th, and U).
+Standards were prepared with dilution of the multi-element mixed standard stock solutions to span the expected range of sample concentrations, with concentrations in the standard curve spaced to cover potential sample variations.

-138 The accuracy and precision of our analyses were assessed using the following Certified Reference Materials (CRM):

-139 BHVO-1, JB-3, JGb-1 and SLRS-5 (Table 1).
+The accuracy and precision of our analyses were assessed using the following Certified Reference Materials (CRM): BHVO-1, JB-3, JGb-1, and SLRS-5 (Table 1).